Forces of the Abyss - Tactica Demonica

 Hellhounds

-Your first and cheapest option for a fast flanker who can deal some decent damage.
+Your first and cheapest option for a fast flanker who can deal some respectable damage.
 Nimble allows them to both avoid cover and navigate around other units for the odd sneaky flank charge.
 They won’t win a head-on fight, but they’re there fast and maneuverable enough to threaten flanks and give your opponent a headache.

 Imps

 The cheapest of cheap chaff.
 Keep them away from any shooting and they’ll do their job as a speed bump to slow down enemy units before your big guys come in.
 Height 1 means other infantry can see over them.
-This allows for multi-charges and more importantly, lets your Flame Bearers shoot past them.
+This better allows for multi-charges and more importantly, lets your Flame Bearers shoot past them.

 Gargoyles